bcoe/Adventures-in-Document-Thumbnailing/README.md

 Tomthumb
 --------

-I've open-sourced a library called tomthumb __(see the /tomthumb folder in this repo)__.
-This demonstrates the thumbnailing approach discussed above.
+I've open-sourced a library called tomthumb __(see the /tomthumb folder in this repo)__, that demonstrates the thumbnailing approach discussed above.

 Usage
 =====